Afanami/henngeChallenge/IMPROVEMENTS.md

 The UI should allow the user to click the calendar icom which drops down a date range filter the user can select from.
 This is essential to UI/UX nowadays as users are quite impatient and prefer minimal effort in operations and would not want to manually enter a date.

+For some reason the arrow icon was pointing UP but the sort order of the table was incorrect.
+An upward pointing arrow should mean the largest dates are at the bottom and the smallest dates are at the top. (largest being most recent and smallest being least recent).
+The way I have implemented uses this logic with the arrows and ordering of the table.

 **Please note this code is far from complete and is only a bare minimum to enable the representation of the mock UIs.**
 **If you would like to discuss how I would further improve the code itself feel free to ask!**